Albert-MoDz/Conky-conf/README.md

 - **Configuration Highlights**:
   - The configuration file includes sections for system information, CPU usage, GPU usage, memory usage, disk usage, network statistics, and top processes.
   - Customizable layout and color schemes to fit your personal style.

+### License

+This project is licensed under the GNU General Public License Version 3, 29 June 2007.
+See the [LICENSE](LICENSE) file for details.